-Legal: Prescription medications, alcohol, marijuana.

-Illegal: Meth, speed, cocaine, heroin, prescription medication not prescribed to you, etc.
+- Legal: Prescription medications, alcohol, marijuana with a physicians' recommendation. - Illegal: Marijuana, meth, speed, cocaine, heroin, and prescription medication not prescribed to you, etc.

 Using drugs or alcohol can negatively affect your ability to parent even if they are prescribed or recommended by a physician.
 Drug use can also directly affect your child.
 Parental substance abuse interrupts a child's normal development, which places these youngsters at higher risk for emotional, physical and mental health problems.
 Therefore, in order to ensure your children's best interest are maintained, the Court will take any allegations of drug and/or alcohol use/abuse very seriously.